seb-in/Machine-Learning_Assignments/README.md

 * Once the correlation study and visualisation is carried out, it is further required to split the data into two parts: one part for training and the other part for testing.

-* A linear regression model is then called upon and is fed with the training data which trains the model
+* A linear regression model is then called upon and is fed with the training data which trains the model.

 * After training the created model, it is finally ready to make predictions.